Catallactic/catallactic-site/docs/whitepaper.md

 ### 5.1.
 Token Allocation Concepts

 Allocation is an allotment of tokens or equity, that may be earned, purchased, or set aside for a certain investor, team, group, organization, or other related entity.

+Typically, the issuer will split the token into different groups and allocate a certain amount of tokens to each group.
 The way tokens are allocated must align with the project's long-term goals.

 There isn't a unified language or consistent definition for token allocations.
-The inconsistencies make it even more challenging to compare them against each other and aggregate the data.
 What one project names "Liquidity Mining Programs" can also be labeled by others "Community Incentives," "Farming Rewards," or "Ecosystem Pool."
 Some combine teams, partners, and advisors into one "Core Contributors" category, while others separate these groups into distinct categories.
 We propose below a classification of allocation concepts grouped by stage in the value chain.

 There is a also great degree of flexibility in token allocation amounts.
+The figures are typically determined by what would be considered acceptable based on benchmarks for non-investor token allocation and by bilateral negotiations between the team and the investors.
 A great token allocation will not ensure a project’s success, a poor one will ensure its failure.

-The figures are typically determined by what would be considered acceptable based on benchmarks for non-investor token allocation and by bilateral negotiations between the team and the investors.

 export const TokenAllocation = () => {
 	return (